-On this page you’ll find key facts about the manufacturer’s warranty that comes with a new car.
-We also explain used car warranties, with a checklist to help you avoid the expense and disappointment of a used car warranty that doesn’t meet your needs.
+On this page you’ll find key facts about the manufacturer’s warranty you get with a new car.
+We also explain used car warranties, with a checklist to help you avoid the expense and disappointment of a used car warranty not meeting your needs.

 Car warranties explained

 Warranties sold for used cars often have so many conditions it’s difficult to work out exactly what they include.
 This could lead to a nasty surprise if you needed to make a claim.

 A report by Which? magazine in March 2014 said: “Pricey premiums and endless exclusions mean we can’t recommend any used-car warranties.
 All cost more than average annual repair bills for the cars we checked and, far from offering peace of mind, the odds are stacked against owners who try to claim.”

 Warranties for new cars

 All new cars come with a manufacturers’ warranty.
 These can last between three to seven years and should cover most faults except wear and tear of parts such as tyres and brake pads.